Glaucoma surgery · UK 2026 cost

 Below is a practical guide to common glaucoma interventions you may see in UK pricing pages.
 Suitability depends on your diagnosis, eye pressure, optic nerve status, and prior treatment response.

-If you’ve been quoted a procedure name you don’t recognise: include it in the form above and we’ll explain what it is, typical outcomes, and how costs are usually structured in the UK private sector.
+If you’ve been quoted a procedure name you don’t recognise, get in touch and we’ll explain what it is, typical outcomes, and how costs are usually structured in the UK private sector.
+For an overview of the options, see our guide to glaucoma treatment options — drops vs SLT vs MIGS surgery, and read about the condition itself on our glaucoma condition page.

 How the private glaucoma treatment process typically works